alekdavis/PlexBackup/README.md

 _-Quiet, -Q_

-Set this switch to supress all log entries sent to the PowerShell console.
+Set this switch to suppress all log entries sent to the PowerShell console.

 _-Shutdown_

 Set this switch to not start the Plex Media Server process at the end of the operation.
-This could be handy for restore operations, so you can double check that all is good befaure launching Plex Media Server.
+This could be handy for restore operations, so you can double check that all is good before launching Plex Media Server.

 ## Examples
 ```PowerShell